Evening Post 25 Apr 1884

 The Water Supply of the City

-objection to the other scheme was that the pump would not supply the higher levels with water.
-Councillor A. W. Brown spoke to a similar effect.
-After further discussion the motion and amendment were put, and the latter was lost.
-Another amendment by Councillor Wilson, “That the engineer be instructed to ask Mr Saunders to name a sum for which he will supply Wellington with water until the completion of his contract,” was not seconded.
+After further discussion, the motion and amendment were put to a vote, and the latter was defeated.
+Another amendment by Councillor Wilson, suggesting the engineer ask Mr Saunders to quote a price for supplying water to Wellington until the completion of his contract, was not seconded.

 Tags: